 Temperature Control and Energy Efficient

 If your brick walls are combined with insulation, the brick stabilizes the inside temperature and delays the movement of heat through the wall.
-In summer, the weather stays outside, and in winter the heat stays inside, saving you money on your utilities.
+In summer, the heat stays outside, and in winter the heat stays inside, saving you money on your utilities.
+Further, getting Packaged HVAC Equipment installed instead of separate heating and cooling units could also contribute to increased energy efficiency and reduced bills for your brick home.

 Increased Home Value